-If a song's music & lyrics were published before January 1, 1923, then the song is considered in the Public Domain in the US.
+If a song's music & lyrics were published before January 1, 1925, then the song is considered in the Public Domain in the US.
 Please visit pdinfo.com to learn more about Public Domain works and see a list of songs that qualify.
 It's important to know that if a work falls within the Public Domain, only that exact version is not protected under US copyright law.
 Other people may have created arrangements of that work that ARE under copyright.
-Do your research!
+Do your research, please!

 If you have a public domain song then you can list that information the following way:

 For a Public Domain track you can enter "Traditional" in the first name field then "Song" in the last name field.

 In the publisher field when asked "Does this track have a publisher" select YES.
 Then list the publisher as Public Domain.

 DO NOT enter your name, “N/A” or “None” in those fields.